 Some Windows users reported to us that their external HDD won’t format.
 If you also experience the same issue, we would be glad to help you out with this post.

-The external HDD won’t format problem is normally accompanied with the ‘Windows was unable to complete format’ error prompt.
+The external HDD won’t format problem is normally accompanied by the ‘Windows was unable to complete format’ error prompt.
 As a result of this, the format process is either halted or incomplete.

-There are several reasons why the external HDD won’t format problem may occur, this include:
+There are several reasons why the external HDD won’t format problem may occur, this includes:

 - Malware or virus infection

 - Missing or damaged DLL, SYS, or EXE files